ropitz/sparc_teaching/README.md

 ## Delving into the Boston Fingerprints Project Archive: A SPARC Teaching Resource

 This repository contains teaching materials designed to introduce university level students to working with archived digital 3D models.
 It provides step-by-step instructions for an exercise in the reanalysis and reinterpretation of models collected through the [SPARC Project](https://sparc.cast.uark.edu/).
+Video tutorials of each exercise are provided on the [SPARC Teaching YouTube channel.](https://www.youtube.com/channel/UCp3iM6q1K7K77VTb0GoEl-Q/featured)

 ### Licensing
 These teaching materials are made available under a [Creative Commons CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)